EwanColquhoun/loadsheet-planner/README.md

 ## User Stories

-* As a user I want to input data to creata a loadsheet.
+* As a user I want to input data to create a loadsheet.
 * As a user I want to select which aircraft I am loading.
 * As a user I want to input the fuel load.
 * As a user I want to input the requested Passenger numbers.